r57zone/DSAdvance/README.md

 Additional buttons on the Sony DualSense Edge (L4, R4) and Joy-Cons (SL, SR) are supported.
 They can be changed in the Xbox profile `XboxProfiles\Default.ini`, more details [here](https://github.com/r57zone/DSAdvance/blob/master/XBOX_BINDINGS.md).

-Playing with a single Joy-Con is supported, with full button emulation using the "gesture wheel" and gamepad tilts.
+Playing with a single Joy-Con is supported, with full button emulation using the "Motion Wheel Buttons" and gamepad tilts.
 For proper, averaged vibration on a single Joy-Con, set the `JoyconRumbleMerge` parameter to `1` in the configuration file.
 Also, switch the Xbox profile to `Joycon Left/Right Only`.
 To use the option to switch between driving and aiming modes with a single button, set the `JoyconChangeModesWithButton` parameter to `HOME` or `CAPTURE`.
 When creating Xbox profiles, you can swap the sticks and triggers by setting the `SWAP-STICKS` and `SWAP-TRIGGERS` parameters to `1`.

 To connect [external pedals (DInput)](https://github.com/r57zone/GamepadExternalPedals#setup-dinput-pedals-mh-et-live-board) and Digispark joystick based devices, change the parameter change the `DInput` parameter to `1` in the `ExternalPedals` section.
 To connect [external pedals on Arduino](https://github.com/r57zone/GamepadExternalPedals#setup-arduino-pedals), change the COM port number by modifying the `COMPort` parameter.